petreboy14/redis-scheduler/README.md

 ```

 **#addHandler(key, fn)**
-* key - The event key to add the handler for
+* key - The event key to add the handler for.
-* fn - The extra handler to add when the event is triggered
+* fn - The extra handler to add when the event is triggered.

 ###Rescheduling an Event###